coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Union-Find.md

 We can immediately rearrange the definition of rank to get $n(v) \geq 2^{r(v)-2}$ (greater than because of the removed floor.)
 Because there are at most $n$ nodes in $U$, you can also say that $r(v) \leq \lfloor\log{n}\rfloor + 2$ (because the largest possible $n(v)$ is $n$).

-Take this as fact, because I cannot remember the proof:
+Take these as fact, because I do not understand the proofs:
 If node $w$ is the parent of node $v$ then $$r(v) < r(w).$$ That is, ranks are strictly increasing as you go up the tree.
-Using this we can prove:
+The number of nodes of some rank $s$ is at most $$\frac{n}{2^{s-2}}.$$ This entire section is just fucking nonsense, actually.

-The number of nodes of some rank $s$ is at most $$\frac{n}{2^{s-2}}.$$
+Final result: The total time to perform $m$ union and find operations, with the optimisations given, is $O((n + m)\alpha(n))$. $\alpha$ being a very slow-growing function.